Clint Eastwood: 1970–1989: directorial debut and Dirty Harry

 Eastwood directed and starred in The Gauntlet (1977) opposite Locke, Pat Hingle, William Prince, Bill McKinney, and Mara Corday.
 In this film, he portrays a down-and-out cop assigned to escort a prostitute from Las Vegas to Phoenix to testify against the mob.
 Although a moderate hit with the viewing public, critics had mixed feelings about the film, with many believing it was overly violent.
-Ebert, in contrast, gave the film three stars and called it "classic Clint Eastwood: fast, furious, and funny."
-In Every Which Way but Loose (1978) he has an uncharacteristic offbeat comedy role.
+Ebert, in contrast, gave the film three stars and called it "classic Clint Eastwood: fast, furious, and funny".
+In Every Which Way but Loose (1978), he had an uncharacteristic offbeat comedy role.
 His character, Philo Beddoe, is a trucker and brawler who roams the American West searching for a lost love (Locke) accompanied by his best friend, Orville Boggs (played by Geoffrey Lewis) and an orangutan called Clyde.
 The film proved surprisingly successful upon its release and became Eastwood's most commercially successful film up to that time.
 Panned by critics, it ranked high among the box-office successes of his career and was the second-highest-grossing film of 1978.

 Eastwood starred in Escape from Alcatraz (1979), the last of his films directed by Siegel.
 It was based on the true story of Frank Lee Morris who, along with John and Clarence Anglin, escaped from the notorious Alcatraz Federal Penitentiary in 1962.
 The film was a major success; Stanley Kauffmann of The New Republic praised it as "crystalline cinema" and Frank Rich of Time described it as "cool, cinematic grace".